Why Most Leadership Programs Don’t Change Behavior

 But knowing and doing are different.

-It’s easier to say, “I want to be a better listener and ask questions rather than just give answers.”
+It’s easy to say, “I want to be a better listener and ask questions rather than just give answers.”

 It’s another thing to stay calm in a tense meeting, resist the urge to jump in, ask a question and really hear what someone else thinks when the stakes are high.